Deviper-Labs/Web-Proxy-PHP-Colab/README.md

-# Web-Browser-PHP-Colab
+# Web-Proxy-PHP-Colab
-Run a web browser written in PHP through Google Colab
+Run a web proxy written in PHP through Google Colab

+## Note:
+The actual proxy was created by [Athlon1600](https://github.com/Athlon1600), called [php-proxy](https://github.com/Athlon1600/php-proxy-app)

+This notebook is just a way of using and setting up the same proxy on an online runtime via [Google Colab](https://research.google.com/colaboratory)